So You Drove Into Your Garage Door, Now What?

 11. Refrigerator or Freezer

-In our region, the extreme temperatures in the garage can make a refrigerator or freezer work harder than necessary to maintain the internal temperature.
+In our region across Nassau County and Suffolk County, the extreme temperatures in the garage can make a refrigerator or freezer work harder than necessary to maintain the internal temperature.
 Many households keep a garage refrigerator to hold spare food or drinks, but the amount of extra power the appliance uses can decrease its functionality over time.

 12. Electronics